HarshVanasiwala-18/Onion-Scraper/README.md

 You will enter the query and script will find onion links related to it.
 It will create a '.csv' file of onion links and then it will check all onion links and return '.html' file .

 ![image](https://user-images.githubusercontent.com/81178088/152935318-cf516a71-6964-4e87-ad8b-cd7c0a57e244.png)

+This is just a example.
+Please don't use for anykind of illegal purpose.
+It can be harmful.